ujjawal71/SpeechRecognition/README.md

 }
 ```

-Add the dependency for android
+Add the dependency for android gradle

 ```groovy
 dependencies {